-- 1. the previous SCA and SCA response reports; - a summary of any significant changes to the built asset, including those relating to its use, layout, occupation, utilisation and accessibility to members of the public; - a summary of any changes to the protective security measures in place; - 4. details of any changes to: - a. those aspects of the built asset considered to be sensitive; - security risk assessment and mitigation documentation; - c. policies and processes for the implementation of security-related risk mitigation measures; and - d. policies and processes for responding to security breaches and incidents; - details of any occurrences of security incidents and/ or breaches and the actions taken at the time of, and subsequent to, the breach or incident; and - copies of reports from security-related monitoring and auditing undertaken.
+- 1. the previous SCA and SCA response reports; - a summary of any significant changes including the assets involved and the extent of connectivity, automation and autonomy within each; - any changes in, or additions to, the systems protected and/or deemed critical; - documentation relating to any changes in, or additions to, the data and information protected for legal, commercially sensitive or security reasons; - 5. a summary of any changes to the protective security measures in place; - 6. details of any changes to: - a. security risk assessment and mitigation documentation; - policies and processes for the implementation of security-related risk mitigation measures; - policies and processes for responding to security breaches and incidents; - details of any occurrences of security incidents and/ or breaches and the actions taken at the time of, and subsequent to, the breach or incident; and - 8. copies of reports from security-related monitoring and auditing undertaken.